SA0806/AR-House-App/README.md

 |  Deployment     | Vercel

 ## How to run the project?
--Clone the github repo.
+- Clone the github repo
--Open it in any code editor, say VS Code.
+- Open it in any code editor, say VS Code
--In terminal run the command npm install to install necessary packages.
+- In terminal run the command npm install to install necessary packages
--Once installation is completed, run the project by npm start command.
+- Once installation is completed, run the project by npm start command